 if the community erred on the side of safety.
 Business might suffer temporarily – yes; but who knew how many precious lives were in the balance?

 In the end he was outvoted.
 The merchants had come to the meeting determined to break the quarantine, and they were backed by a solid majority of those present.
 The quarantine was lifted.
 Within a week or ten days the tragic death wave that had already swept through surrounding towns had come to Papa’s community as well; and before the winter had passed the results were appalling.

 Manley, Woods Hocker.
 The Doctor’s Wyoming Children: A Family Chronicle.
 New York, NY: Exposition Press, 1953.

 My mother Eunice (Pat), bottom left, with her sisters.
 Edith is next to her in the front row with the hair bow.
-Second row is Alpha (Peggy), Pearl, Bessie (Betty) and Nina.
+Second row is Bessie (Betty), Myrtle, Alpha (Peggy), and Pearl..
+They had two brothers, Hiram and Wayne, who are not pictured.
 The traveling photographer just dropped by and asked if they wanted their photo taken.
 All the older girls ran up to fix themselves up in their finest, but didn’t bother to dress up mother, who is photographed in her little sack play dress with messed-up hair and dirty bare feet, toes wiggling and holding her doll.